opensourcegamedevelopment/osgd-lfs-googledrive/README.md

 6. Once done (if the project is configured correctly), simply click on Sync Content files button to automatically download the required content files.

-#### Note: This will only work for project that is setup correctly to uses lfs, for more information contact me on zerokiri or on our Discord channel at: https://discord.gg/A2tnTSH
+#### Note: This will only work for project that is setup correctly to uses lfs, for more information or if you have any issues contact me on our Discord channel at: https://discord.gg/eE4vjFN

 # Syncing workflow
 Once setup completed, for future workflow.
 Simply switch project branch to the branch you are working on.
 Then open this lfs-gd app and click sync content files.